Wulf Herzogenrath

-Wulf Herzogenrath (born 23 March 1944, Rathenow, Province of Brandenburg, Germany) is a German art historian and art curator.
-He is a leading expert in the fields of Video Art, New Media Art and the Bauhaus.
-He has assembled a large collection of artist's books.
+Wulf Herzogenrath (23 March 1944 – 18 June 2026) was a German art historian and art curator.
+He was a leading expert in the fields of Video Art, New Media Art, and the Bauhaus.

-Early life and education
+Life and career

-Herzogenrath studied art history, archaeology and ethnology in Kiel, Berlin and Bonn.
-From 1967 - 1968 he edited the exhibition catalog "50 Jahre Bauhaus".
+Herzogenrath was born in Rathenow on 23 March 1944.
+He studied art history and ethnology in Kiel, Berlin, and Bonn.
+From 1967 to 1968 he edited the exhibition catalog "50 Jahre Bauhaus".
 He received his doctorate in 1970 with a thesis on Oskar Schlemmer's murals.

-In 1973 the 28-year-old Herzogenrath was hired to be director of a German Kunstverein (Art Society) in Cologne, Germany.
+In 1973 the 28-year-old Herzogenrath was hired to be director of a Kunstverein (art society) in Cologne.

-From 1989 he was the chief curator of the National Gallery (Berlin), entrusted with the Hamburger Bahnhof division for contemporary art.
+From 1989 he was the chief curator of the National Gallery in Berlin, entrusted with the Hamburger Bahnhof division for contemporary art.
 Herzogenrath left in 1994 to lead the Kunsthalle Bremen until his retirement in 2011.
-He relocated to Berlin in 2013.
+He relocated to Berlin in 2012.